Comparing Bushnell-Kutzko and S\'echerre's constructions of types for $\mathrm{GL}_{N}$ and its inner forms with Yu's construction: Introduction

-{\bfseries Acknowledgment}\quad This project has received funding from the European Re-search Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (A.M. grant agreement No 101002592).
-The first author was previously funded by a Boya postdoctoral fellowship of BICMR and Peking University.
+{\bfseries Acknowledgment}\quad Arnaud Mayeux was supported by ISF grant 1577/23.
+This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (A.M. grant agreement No 101002592 (2021-2023)).
+The first author was previously funded by a Boya postdoctoral fellowship of BICMR and Peking University (2019-2021) and a doctoral fellowship of Université Paris Cité (2015-2019).
 The second author is supported by the FMSP program at Graduate School of Mathematical Sciences, the University of Tokyo.
 He was also supported by JSPS KAKENHI Grant Number JP21J13751.
-We thank Anne-Marie Aubert, Naoki Imai, Guy Henniart, Kazuki Tokimoto, Vincent S\'echerre, Jeffrey Adler and Paul Broussous for many help, comments and suggestions. \bigbreak
+We thank Anne-Marie Aubert, Colin J. Bushnell, Naoki Imai, Guy Henniart, Kazuki Tokimoto, Vincent S\'echerre, Jeffrey Adler and Paul Broussous for many help, comments and suggestions.
+The first author thank Jessica Fintzen, Wee Teck Gan and Shuichiro Takeda for the organization of the workshop \textit{New Developments in Representation Theory of p-adic Groups, Oberwolfach, 2019} and the opportunity to talk about supercuspidal representations \cite{FGT}.
+Finally, we are grateful to the referee for his careful reading and many helpful suggestions and improvements. \bigbreak